HabanaAI/vllm-hpu-extension/calibration/README.md

 #### Advanced Usage for MoE Models

-For models with Mixture of Experts (MoE), like Deepseek-R1, you may want to run calibration once and use the results for different expert or card counts (e.g., 8, 16, or 32 cards).
-This saves time because you don’t need to recalibrate for every setup.
+For models with Mixture of Experts (MoE), like Deepseek-R1, you may want to run calibration once and use the results for different expert parallelism and data parallelism scenarios (e.g., 8, 16, or 32 cards).
 To do this:

 1. Unify all measurement files onto a single card (TP1).
 2. (Optional) Postprocess the unified measurement for better performance.